Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 * Author: Filip Krasniqi <filip.krasniqi@mail.polimi.it>.
 * Date: Sun Jan 7 23:59:28 2018 +0100.

 All other commit posted after the last date of submission were ignored.
-All above information were given by "git log" command.
+All above information were obtained with "git log" command.

 Installation and Setup
 =======================